SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: Acknowledgements

-MZ, EDL, and JB are supported by the research grant (VIL57392) from VILLUM FONDEN.
-We further thank the AAU-NLP group for useful discussions and feedback on an earlier version of this work.
+MZ, APD, JB, and EDL were supported by the research grant (VIL57392) from VILLUM FONDEN.
+We would like to thank the AAU-NLP group for helpful discussions and feedback on an earlier version of this article.
+MZ also received funding from the Danish Government to Danish Foundation Models (4378-00001B).
+We acknowledge the Danish e-Infrastructure Cooperation for awarding this project access (No. 465001263; DeiC-AAU-N5-2024078 - H2-2024-18) to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through DeiC, Denmark.